hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red_gui-branch.md

 ```

 [12:43:41](#JDAb9guZASwkmiu_TGciLaIzK9MV2dTqeqSEX0DFlE8) <hiiamboris (NOT THIS ONE)>:
-That alone warrants a ticket Ì†ΩÌ∏â
+That alone warrants a ticket üòâ

 [12:46:13](#eFFOoKwqTg7c1Jj6vsRFWPRcX5PxEfQ1_HA0jVuWygU) <hiiamboris (NOT THIS ONE)>:
 Also if I activate "other window" then "main window" a few times, I lose the resizeability.
 The arrows cursor doesn't show up anymore.